fodori/jsonui/packages/docs-site/src/pages/api-json/apiJson.md

 #### List

-Somethimes we need to handle dynamic data for example a list.
+JSONUI we need to handle dynamic data, for example a list.

 ##### Your data store looks like: